cPhost/zulip-cloud9/README.md

 This script starts all the services only if needed.
 You can run this script if you encounter an error's documented in [wiki](../../wiki/Errors)

 Errors you can encounter in cloud9 workspace while working with zulip dev enviorment are documented in [wiki](../../wiki/Errors)

+# Weird webapp error
+If you get a error here are steps you should follow:
+* If you did not run `zulip-dev start` yet run `zulip-dev start-services`.
+* Run provision `./tools/provision`.

+You need to run provision often because in these cases, since currently `zulip-dev start` does not check provision number.
+If the issue presist check the errors wiki and open an issue.